potentiometrics/blog/content/posts/2_SecondPost.md

 description: "An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts."
 ---

+An Essay on Typography by Eric Gill takes the reader back to the year 1930.
+The year when a conflict between two worlds came to its term.
+The machines of the industrial world finally took over the handicrafts.

 $x^2 + 5 +k^5$

 $$